 Please refer to the Accreditation Process overview or flowchart.
 Submission of the application should include payment of $250.00.
 Once the application is accepted, a fee of $4750 is due before an institution initiates the accreditation process.
 The application deadline is September 15 annually.
 Please contact the CYCEAB office if you have any questions.

-Why does it cost $5000 if CYCEAB is a non-profit corporation?
+Why is there a $5000 fee if CYCEAB is a non-profit organization?

 Who will be my primary contact for the accreditation process?
 Who do I contact if I have any questions?